 After several attempts to request these changes to their plan in writing and via meetings that included three members of MEC (Disability Rights Maryland, Maryland PTA and the Maryland State Conference of the NAACP), MEC wrote a letter to the State Superintendent outlining a set of ten (10) principles we recommended to MSDE.

-To date, MEC has only received a brief acknowledgement of receipt of the letter, but we have not received or seen a response that specifically address the contents of the letter.
-However, the media has reached out to MEC members and other stakeholders and published articles that includes some of the issues of concern to MEC and others.
+Also, the media has reached out to MEC members and other stakeholders and published articles that includes some of the issues of concern to MEC and others.
 (See below)

 MEC letter to Dr. Salmon and the MSDE Recovery Plan leadership team - July 22, 2020